UraraChiya/TerrariaAutoFish/README.md

 ---

 ## 🚀 Usage

+> [!IMPORTANT]
-The script starts automatically after the line is cast.
+> The script starts automatically after the line is cast.
 Please keep the cursor position still; the program will simulate mouse clicks automatically.

 ### GUI Mode (Recommended)
 ```sh
 uv run main.py

 ```

 ### Console Mode (Logic Only)

 ```sh
 uv run main_console.py

 ```

-**Note:** The console mode cannot read config.ini.
-Please manually modify the source code to set the filter and mode.
+**Note:** Console mode operates independently and does **not** read `config.ini`.
+Please modify the source code variables to adjust filters and modes.

 ---